sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 Such CoC violations can be committed by an individual, or by a networked group of individuals.

-DARVO, intimidation, noise generation, and plausible deniability may be common tactics found in an investigation.
+CoC investigations must focus on the facts.

-It is hence crucial to establish the facts.
+For this, it is helpful to be aware of common obfuscation and misinformation tactics such as:

-It is also crucial to investigate circumstantial evidence, as facts may be obfuscated.
+DARVO, intimidation, noise generation, and plausible deniability.

 Important pieces of circumstantial evidence for a CoC violation are:

 * cui bono - the individual or group influencing the decision being a direct or indirect